Individual-based and continuum models of phenotypically heterogeneous growing cell populations: Conclusions and research perspectives

 We developed an IB model for the dynamics of phenotypically heterogeneous growing cell populations, which captures intercellular variability in cell proliferation and migration rates.
 We concentrated on a proliferation-migration tradeoff scenario, where the cell phenotypes span a spectrum of states from minimally-mobile but highly-proliferative to highly-mobile but minimally-proliferative.
 In the context of cancer invasion, such a tradeoff is the tenet of the ``go-or-grow'' hypothesis, which was conceived following observations of glioma cell behaviour~\cite{giese1996dichotomy} and has stimulated much empirical and theoretical research -- see, for instance, \cite{corcoran2003,gallaher2019impact,giese1996dichotomy,hatzikirou2012go,hoek2008vivo,pham2012density,stepien2018,vittadello2020,zhigun2018} and references therein.

-We reported on the results of numerical simulations of the IB model which illustrate how proliferation-migration tradeoffs shaping the evolutionary dynamics of single cells can lead to the generation of travelling waves whereby phenotypes are structured across the support of the wave, with highly-mobile cells being found at the invasive front and more-proliferative cells dominating at the rear.
+We reported on the results of numerical simulations of the IB model which illustrate how proliferation-migration tradeoffs shaping the evolutionary dynamics of single cells can lead, at the population level, to the generation of travelling waves whereby phenotypes are structured across the support of the wave, with highly-mobile cells being found at the invasive front and more-proliferative cells dominating at the rear.
 Similar patterns of cell population growth have been observed in gliomas, where cells within the interior of the tumour exhibit higher proliferation and lower migration rates, while cells on the tumour border are instead characterised by lower proliferation and higher migration rates~\cite{dhruv2013reciprocal,giese2003cost,giese1996dichotomy,wang2012ephb2,xie2014targeting}.

 We formally derived the deterministic continuum counterpart of the IB model, which comprises a non-local PDE for the cell population density function, and carried out a comparative study between numerical simulations of the IB model and both numerical solutions and formal travelling-wave analysis of the PDE model.
 We demonstrated that there is an excellent quantitative agreement between the results of numerical simulations of the IB model and the results of numerical simulations and travelling-wave analysis of the corresponding PDE model, when sufficiently large cell numbers are considered.
 This testifies to the robustness of the results of numerical simulations of the IB model presented here (see Remark~\ref{rem:robu}).

-We also provided numerical evidence of scenarios in which the predictions of the two models can differ due to demographic stochasticity, which cannot be captured by the PDE model.
-This indicates the importance of integrating individual-based and continuum approaches when modelling the growth of phenotypically heterogeneous cell populations.
+{{In general, agreement between IB models and their continuum counterparts arises in regions of the model parameter space that correspond to sufficiently large cell numbers~\cite{simpson2022reliable,nardini2021learning,simpson2014distinguishing}, while discrepancies may arise when the number of cells becomes low -- \emph{e.g.} if the rate of cell death is sufficiently large~\cite{johnston2020predicting} -- leading to possible extinction of the population in the IB model.
+We have provided numerical evidence of situations such as these in which the predictions of the two models can differ due to demographic stochasticity, which cannot be captured by the PDE model.
+This indicates the importance of integrating individual-based and continuum approaches when modelling the growth of phenotypically heterogeneous cell populations. }}